 Minimize VOC Finishes

+Coatings and finishes have two primary functions: protection and decoration.
 VOC stands for volatile organic compounds and are chemical fumes emitted from some materials.
 When you choose a finish for your cabinetry, make sure to choose one that is labeled “no-VOC” or “low-VOC” so that these fumes are not emanating from your kitchen cabinets.
 Water-based products have naturally fewer VOCs and are best for a safe and durable cabinet finish that improves your indoor air quality.

 Use Sustainable Wood